Serge Andolenko: Military career

 Admitted into Saint-Cyr in 1924 ("Rif promotion"), he served with prince Dimitri Amilakvari.
 He was assigned to the French Foreign Legion at the end of his scholarity.
 In 1926, at 19, he became a sub-lieutenant in the 1st Foreign Regiment (1er RE) at Sidi Bel Abbès, Algeria.
 He participated in campaigns in Morocco and the French Levant and was naturalized as a French citizen in May 1928.
 He then served in the 1st Foreign Regiment (1er RE), 3rd Foreign Infantry Regiment (3e REI), 4th Foreign Regiment (4e RE), 5th Foreign Infantry Regiment (5e REI), the 6th Foreign Infantry Regiment (6e REI) and the Inspection of the Foreign Legion (1959-1960).

 During the Second World War, he was chief of the 2nd bureau of the 3rd Algerian Infantry Division (3^{e} Division d'Infanterie Algérienne) under the orders of General Joseph de Goislard de Monsabert.
 At this occasion during the Italian campaign, he assured the liaison between the 3rd Algerian Infantry Division (3e DIA) and the 4th Mountain Moroccan Division (4e DMM) (4^{e} Division Marocaine de Montagne).
 Following the disembarkation in Provence, he took part in the liberation of Marseille.
-Due to his functions, he assured the liaison coordination between various units (3e DIA/ Resistance/ U.S. American units/ Liberation of Grenoble/ Liberation of Starsbourg).
+Due to his functions, he assured the liaison coordination between various units (3e DIA/ Resistance/ U.S. American units/ Liberation of Grenoble/ Liberation of Strasbourg).
 He finished the conflict with the 3e DIA at Stuttgart.

 Following the war, he commanded the 5th Infantry Battalion in Germany.

 He commanded the 5th Foreign Infantry Regiment 5e REI during the Algerian War.

 Following that command, he was designated as Inspector-adjoint of the Foreign Legion, then integrated the CHEM (Centre des hautes études militaires).

 Designated Military Attaché to Vienna (1961-1963), he was promoted to Général de Brigade.
 He was admitted to the second section of the officer corps of generals in 1963.

 A passionate historian, he was renowned for several publications on the French Army and the Imperial Russian Army.
 He created an entire hall for the Russian Army of the 1st World War in the Musée des Invalides.

 He died in France on 27 August 1973.